Skip to main content

 Elicitation / Confirmation for Tool Calls

-You can require user confirmation before specific tools are executed by configuring CB_MCP_CONFIRMATION_REQUIRED.
+You can require user confirmation before specific tools are executed by configuring CB_MCP_CONFIRMATION_REQUIRED_TOOLS.
 When enabled, the server sends an elicitation request to the client, prompting the user to approve the action before it proceeds.

 important